cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial4.rst

 where *j* is the width of each bin used to generate the histogram.
 You must specify the value of *j* in the command.
 Though you are free to vary *j*, it is recommended that you set :math:`j = 1`.
 Feel free to explore the effect *j* has on the shape of your histogram.

-|think| How does the shape of the histogram vary with:
+|think| How does the shape of the histogram vary with temperature?

- a) temperature
- b) activity

 |think| One could, in principle, also choose to use an :math:`\mu`\PT ensemble, what kind of problems could arise when running simulations under this ensemble?